 In the private portion, Lifshutz has plans to build new structures for lodgings, 75 to 100 cabins, an inn-style lodging, restaurant, picnic area with entertainment venue and an affordable, or "democratized' day spa - an everyman's spa, so to speak.
 And, yes, that includes utilizing the thermal waters.

 "The fact is that civilization since the beginning, and before the beginning of recorded time, has sought out thermal waters," Lifshutz said.

-He's laissez-faire when it comes to skeptics who doubt the healing properties of the sulphur spring.
-He says you just have to soak in it to realize it must be beneficial, at least to some extent, but he's not pushing the point.
-What he is pushing is that the community can really benefit from this new development.
+He's laissez-faire when it comes to skeptics who doubt the healing properties of the odorous sulphur spring.
+He says you just have to soak in it to realize it must be beneficial, at least to some extent,.
+But he's not pushing the point.
+What Lifshutz is pushing is that the community can really benefit from this new development.

 And right now, in spite of the wonderful improvements at the aforementioned sites, it could use some boosting.

 Signs of urban decay are plentiful.
 The Hot Wells site alone has been plagued by repeated fires, some not long ago in outbuildings that subsequently had to be torn down.

 "That's what you you call revitalization," he said.

 Lifshutz is no stranger to that term.
 He is, after all, the mastermind behind the Blue Star Arts Complex on S. Alamo.

 "When I first started working on Blue Star, it was the late 80s.
 It was the wrong side of the river and the wrong side of the tracks," Lifshutz says.
 "The commercial corridors near there were scary places.
 Commercial revitalization had not even begun."